There is no such thing as a straightforward trauma and this applies even more when regarding CPTSD. Each and every trauma has its own complexity.

-She gets into a situation where she is with a man and although she doesn't consent to have sex with him emotionally, she is unable to speak out and stop him.
+She gets into a situation where she is with a man, and although she doesn't consent to have sex with him emotionally, she is unable to speak out and stop him.
 The experience turns out to be very upsetting for her.
-This experience really topples her delicate emotional balance which develops into full-blown CPTSD with severe symptoms of depression, dissociation, hyper-vigilance, and so on.
+Furthermore, this experience really topples her delicate emotional balance, and develops into full-blown CPTSD with severe symptoms of depression, dissociation, and hypervigilance.

-The Complexity of Multiple Trauma
+CPTSD and The Complexity of Multiple Trauma

 Do you have CPTSD or complex post-traumatic stress disorder?
 Leave your comments below.

 Thank you for such an informative post, as a child abuse victim, its always nice to understand the issues that can escalate from the abuse, huge hugs xx.

 Hi Barbara.
 Happy to hear the article is of help to you.
 Keep going forward!
 Roland

 I could do with some support.
 I’ve think I’ve just sabotaged my support group.
 The story of my life running away, letting know-one close and then regretting it.

 Hello Laoch.
 This sounds familiar in the light of c-ptsd.
 What is it that sabotage is trying to protect?
 Is there the fear of being hurt again at some level?
 Can you learn from your sabotage rather then resist it further and feel/process the emotional layer that is just under it.
 Hope this helps, Roland